mne-tools/mne-bids/README.rst

 the following packages:

 - ``nibabel``, for interacting with MRI data
+- ``pybv``, to convert EEG data to BrainVision if input format is not valid according to EEG BIDS specifications

 If you want to use the latest development version of ``mne-bids``, use the following command: